HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringAD.md

 # Configure Azure Active Directory as IdP

+## About this task

+The procedures guide you on configuring Azure Active Directory as an IdP.
 Azure Active Directory has its own ideas about JWT compatibility:

 - The `aud` property is fixed to the ID of the application, not as commonly, the URL of the target system.
 - There is no `scope` property, but instead `scp` to describe the requested scopes.